-As the word “persistence” suggests, JAVA Persistence API has to do persistence of JAVA objects even when the stemming application of these objects is no more present.
-The implementation of these objects is majorly present in ORM (object-relational mapping) software like hibernate, EclipseLink and more.
+As the word “persistence” suggests, JAVA Persistence API has to do the persistence of JAVA objects even when the stemming application of these objects is no more present.
+The implementation of these objects is majorly present in ORM (object-relational mapping) software like hibernate, EclipseLink, and more.
 ObjectDB is only the DBMS that provides built-in support of JPA (JAVA Persistence API).

-With the help of JPA, a developer can directly work in JAVA data objects rather than getting into intricacies of the SQL query.
-This makes the whole process of linking database to object-oriented language independent of the database’s local query system and injects consistency.
+With the help of JPA, a developer can directly work in JAVA data objects rather than getting into the intricacies of the SQL query.
+This makes the whole process of linking the database to object-oriented language independent of the database’s local query system and injects consistency.

-Why do we need a Java Persistence API?
+Why do we Need a Java Persistence API?

 The main purpose to have JPA is to have persistent objects in the form of JAVA objects which can be used later while interacting with the database.
-To reduce the impedance and make the front end application independent of the backend we use ORMs as a middleware.
+To reduce the impedance and make the front-end application independent of the backend we use ORMs as a middleware.
 JPA facilitates the use of ORMSs thus making the whole process flexible and modular.